 In each chapter, you will find sidebars with little tidbits of extra information in them, and in some chapters you will find longer sections called excurses that go a bit more in depth into a concept or idea that arises from the main discussion.
 My mom’s group is finding that some of these really spark the interest of the participants and make them want to learn more.
 For example, they really found the excursus on household economy, along with the discussion of the ability to buy and sell land in chapter 2 interesting.
 This sparked further investigation into their own assumptions as brought about by modern ways of thinking, as well as other scriptural texts that describe women with means supporting Jesus’ ministry or using their skills to support their fellow believers.
 Identify ideas or information that you think might be of further interest to your group and explore that a bit more together.
 Another example of a topic that coincides heavily with themes that arise in Proverbs 31 is that of vocation.
 Looking more closely at vocation could also extend some of your discussion.

 - See if your church library has a book about ancient near Eastern cultures and people groups and their history.

 - Luther’s Small Catechism, especially the Table of Duties

 Because what’s better than an excuse for a fun tea-time get-together or an appetizer spread?
 Go for the tea, scones, mixed berries, and mini-quiches, or cheese and crackers with wine—or whatever your group wants to do!
 It makes things even more fun!
 And if you’re ever in Pittsburgh, you might want to drop in on my mom’s group for the fun!
 I promise you’ll learn a lot from her; I sure did!

-Happy reading!
-(You can read a free preview of my study by filling out the form below!)
+Read a free preview of Elizabeth's study by filling out the form below!